REFINISHING CAST-IRON COOKWARE:

 Another method that produces great results: Your oven set to the auto-clean cycle.
 Leave the pan in until it completely cools and make sure your oven vents to the outside of the house.
 This puts off a LOT of smoke.
 When done, simply wipe down with clean hot water and a sponge.
 Re-season as instructed.

-You can also use a portable propane torch – provided you take care not to get the metal too hot, thereby risking warping or cracking the pan.
+You can also use a portable propane torch on problem areas – provided you take care not to get the metal too hot, thereby risking warping or cracking the pan.

 My dad told me stories of my grandfather who used beach sand to strip any built-up gunk or rust from his pans.